BennBridge Ltd - Form 8.3 - Science in Sport plc

 |SALE

-* Discretion regarding dealing and voting decisions in respect of 10,232 shares above sit with a third party.
+* Discretion regarding dealing and voting decisions in respect of 16,199 shares above sits with a third party.

 (b) Cash-settled derivative transactions